-Dig into your business processes
+Assessing your current business processes

 |1.
-What initiates the process — an email, a phone call, an electronic form, a paper form or a letter that comes in the mail, a walk-in?|
+What initiates the process — an email, a phone call, an electronic form, a paper form, a letter that comes in the mail or a walk-in visit?|

 |2.
 How do you capture the information?|

 |3.
 What’s the first thing you do with it?|

 |4.
 Where does it end up?
 Who’s involved in the process?
 Does the document require approval or review?|

 |5.
 Where is the document archived?
 Is it stored locally or at an offsite facility incurring monthly costs?|

 |6.
 When is integration with other business software or an ERP necessary?|